-LAMPO Planning Area Incorporated Areas
+LAMPO Planning Area incorporated Areas

 The MPO functions under a committee structure that includes a decision-making Transportation Policy Committee (TPC), several technical committees, and technical staff.
-The MPO is responsible for four major transportation planning programs/plans that are "Certified" by the Federal Highway Administration (FHWA).
-These plans and programs guide the allocation of federal transportation dollars in our region:
+The MPO is responsible for four major transportation planning programs/plans that guide the allocation of federal transportation dollars in our region.
+The Federal Highway Administration (FHWA) and Federal Transit Administration (FTA) certify the planning porcess that the MPO utilizes to develop these plans: